WoopyOnOff/woop-nois/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Prerequisites
+You need a mongodb database.

+You have to create a config.js in the server folder

+`module.exports = {
+    'secret': 'yoursecret',
+    'databaseURL': 'mongodb://hostname:port/databasename',
+};`

 ## First install
 Run `yarn` or `npm install`

+For running the project with LiveReload, you'll need 2 consoles :

+* `npm run serve`
+* `npm run node`

 ## Development server